 If treatment for acute myeloid leukemia stops working

-This is likely to be the hardest time in your battle with cancer -- when you have tried everything within reason and it's just not working anymore.
-Your doctor may offer you new treatment, but you will need to talk about whether the treatment is likely to improve your health or change your outlook for survival.
+This is likely to be the hardest part of your battle with leukemia – when you have been through many treatments and nothing’s working anymore.
+Your doctor might offer you new options, but at some point you may need to consider that treatment is not likely to improve your health or change your outcome or survival.

-No matter what you decide to do, it is important for you to feel as good as possible.
-Make sure you are asking for and getting treatment for pain, nausea, or any other problems you may have.
-This type of treatment is called "palliative" treatment.
-It helps relieve symptoms but is not meant to cure the cancer.
+No matter what you decide to do, it’s important that you feel as good as you can.
+Make sure you are asking for and getting treatment for any symptoms you might have, such as nausea or pain.
+This type of treatment is called palliative care.

 Staying hopeful is important, too.
-Your hope for a cure may not be as bright, but there is still hope for good times with family and friends -- times that are filled with joy and meaning.
-Pausing at this time in your cancer treatment gives you a chance to focus on the most important things in your life.
-Now is the time to do some things you've always wanted to do and to stop doing the things you no longer want to do.
-Though the cancer may be beyond your control, there are still choices you can make.
+Your hope for a cure may not be as bright, but there is still hope for good times with family and friends – times that are filled with happiness and meaning.
+Pausing at this time in your treatment gives you a chance to refocus on the most important things in your life.
+Now is the time to do some things you’ve always wanted to do and to stop doing the things you no longer want to do.
+Though the leukemia may be beyond your control, there are still choices you can make.

 To learn more

 Last Revised: 02/22/2016